Texas Expands Sexual Harassment Protections

 Additionally, HB 21 increases the amount of time available for an employee to file a charge with the Texas Workforce Commission Civil Rights Division.
 This legislation expands the deadline from 180 days to 300 days following the date of the alleged conduct.

 If you need help navigating the claims process, hire an employment lawyer Houston trusts.
-Schedule a free case evaluation with the Craighead Law Firm today.
+Schedule a case evaluation with the Craighead Law Firm today.

 Updates to Liability for Sexual Harassment in Texas